Skip to main content

 Looking to learn advanced applied economic skills?
 UND's M.S. in Applied Economics & Predictive Analytics provides students the opportunity to learn data analytics informed by economics perspectives.
 Whether you complete a thesis or an independent study, you'll work directly with a faculty adviser as you learn to gather data, apply economic theory and communicate clearly with others — all skills critical to landing a career in private industry or government

-How does the accelerated economics program work?
+How does the Accelerated Economics program work?

 The accelerated B.A./M.S. degree program allows exceptional undergraduate students at UND an opportunity to complete the requirements for both the bachelor’s and master’s degrees at an accelerated pace.
 Undergraduates in the B.B.A. in Business Economics, B.B.A. in Banking and Financial Economics and the B.A. in Economics are eligible for consideration for the accelerated degree program.